 Please join the WHPI mailing list to receive announcements of upcoming speakers, as well as instructions on how to connect (to be sent out the week of the colloquium).

-Instructions to join the Zoom meeting have now been mailed to our mailing list.
-If you have not received them and would like to join our Colloquium, please email us at firstname.lastname@example.org
+Instructions to join the Zoom meeting are mailed to the mailing list before the date of the colluquium.
+If you have not received them and would like to join our colloquium, please email us at firstname.lastname@example.org

 For future WHPI Colloquia, we would like to ask the community to suggest topics/speakers and/or volunteer to give a presentation on subjects related to WHPI in general.
 Presenting preliminary results from the WHPI observing campaigns is very welcome.
 Please email your suggestions to email@example.com.

 Mary Hudson presented "Gleissberg Cycle Dependence of Inner Zone Proton Flux" and Pete Riley spoke about "Comparing and Contrasting the Properties of the Inner Heliosphere for the Three Most Recent Solar Minima"

 Lina Hadid spoke about the Solar Orbiter Venus flyby and Barbara Thompson presented “The HSO Connect Data and Model Portal: How to enter and access WHPI resources.”

 Anna Milillo presented "Investigating Mercury’s Environment with the Two-Spacecraft BepiColombo Mission" and Lisa Upton spoke about "The Solar Cycle 24/25 Minimum: What can it tell us about the outlook for Solar Cycle 25."